-On March 31, 2007, we had outstanding \$150 million principal amount of 1.375% convertible senior notes.
-On July 11, 2006, our subsidiary Alexion Manufacturing borrowed \$26 million to finance the purchase and construction of our Smithfield, Rhode Island manufacturing facility which may not be prepaid in whole or in part prior to July 11, 2009.
-The loan is guaranteed by us and bears a fixed annual rate of 9.17%.
+On June 30, 2007, we had outstanding \$150 million principal amount of 1.375% convertible senior notes.
+Our subsidiary Alexion Manufacturing borrowed \$44 million to finance the purchase and construction of our Smithfield, Rhode Island manufacturing facility which may not be prepaid in whole or in part prior to July 11, 2009.
+The loan is guaranteed by us and bears a fixed annual rate of 9.12%.
 Our 1.375% convertible senior notes and the mortgage loan remain outstanding, and the degree to which we are leveraged could, among other things:

-- make it difficult for us to make payments on our notes and our loan; - make it difficult for us to obtain financing for working capital, acquisitions or other purposes on favorable terms, if at all; - make us more vulnerable to industry downturns and competitive pressures; and - · limit our flexibility in planning for, or reacting to changes in, our business.
+- make it difficult for us to make payments on our notes and our loan; - make it difficult for us to obtain financing for working capital, acquisitions or other purposes on favorable terms, if at all; - · make us more vulnerable to industry downturns and competitive pressures; and - limit our flexibility in planning for, or reacting to changes in, our business.